saeta-eth/react-minesweeper/README.md

 ### Technical Decisions.

-- I used create-react-app project for build the base scaffold.
+- I used [create-react-app](https://github.com/facebookincubator/create-react-app) to build the base scaffold.
-- I wanted to develop this project in React and Redux because I believe this technologies are the newest.
+- I used [React-Router](https://reacttraining.com/react-router/web) to use different URLs.

-### Folder Structure:
+### Folder Structure.

 All the application code are in `src` folder:
 - Actions: You will see the redux actions.
 For more information, visit: [Redux-Actions](http://redux.js.org/docs/basics/Actions.html)